LinkPhoenix/THP_Installfest/README.md

 - ☑ Better Warning
 - ☑ Install Oh My ZSH
 - ☑ More information about THP
-- ◻ Install All
-- ◻ Repair each Installation
 - ◻ Oh My ZSH : Enable Plugins for Ruby environnement
-- ◻ Install TERMINATOR
+- ☑ Install TERMINATOR
 - ◻ Full reinstall all

+#### Others
 - ◻ Full uninstall Ruby 6.0 (Fix error for rails new)

-#### Others
 - ◻ Message when you exit
 - ◻ Logs
 - ☑ Send notify-send at start